 With slowing down, nearly everything in life is more successful.
-Make a plan for your endeavour.
+Make a plan for your endeavor.
 This rule doesn’t apply when you’re being chased by a bear, but in general…

 So, in this article, I want to share with you some ideas for success with the PMP exam.
 Much of this is gleaned from decades of project management, as well as teaching thousands of project managers to take the Project Management Professional exam.